 - There are various ways to build an annuity ladder; three common approaches include spreading out your principal, staggering your payouts and leveraging different types of annuities.

-A strategy known as laddering — or buying multiple financial products with different maturity dates — is one way to address this challenge.
+One of the challenges of purchasing an annuity or any other type of investment is entering the market at an opportune time to maximize your return.
+A financial strategy known as laddering — buying multiple financial instruments with different cash flows — is one way to address this challenge.

-What Is Laddering?
+What Is Annuity Laddering?

 Why Investors Ladder Annuities

 The objective of annuity laddering is to bolster your income streams and reduce exposure to interest rate risk.
 This means reducing the possibility of putting too much money into relatively low-yielding annuities and increasing the possibility of putting money into relatively high-yielding instruments.

 Matt Carey, a retirement expert with experience at the U.S. Department of the Treasury, summarizes the benefits as follows: “The main benefits of laddering are spreading interest rate and reinvestment risks over time, and getting short-term liquidity, while taking advantage of longer-term rates.”